gravityfox/SourceCodeCulinary/README.txt

 We have the right to not post all the source code, and if we choose to do that, to bad!
 (We dont plan on doing this a lot)

+NOTE:
+The JMMods folder contains the images, just drag that in the jar, the common is the src

 Thank You,
 Joshua    - MrBlockPlacer
 Mike      - gravitythief